batstyx/time-for-eve/README.md

 Collects latest market information as it becomes available.

-Updates server info or character location (if online) and cycles through market items either half hourly or at a flick of the wrist (y-axis acc.).
+Updates server info and cycles through market items either half hourly or at a flick of the wrist [y-axis acc.].

-When character not logged on, displays last seen location with a tap of the screen (z-axis acc.).
+Displays character location with a tap of the screen [z-axis acc.].
+The display will return to server/market info on the next timed update or at a flick of the wrist.

 # Configuration